Limitations

 LXC upstream's position is that those containers aren't and cannot be root-safe.
 They are still valuable in an environment where you are running trusted workloads or where no untrusted task is running as root in the container. —— Linux Containers - LXC - Security

 Our position is Docker-based development should be deployed to the Nautilus cluster.
 However, you may request privilege on a short term basis with valid reason (e.g., to build a Docker image for your accepted paper).
-However, docker overlay2 storage driver does not work well with LXC, so you may need to downgrade docker to 2.3.0 in order to use the removed overlay
+Note that docker overlay2 storage driver does not work well with LXC due to kernel limitations.
+See our Docker in LXC guide for instructions on using fuse-overlayfs with current Docker versions.

 Firewall